ARBERT & MARBERT: Deep Bidirectional Transformers for Arabic: Our Models

-{\bf Pre-training.} We use the same network architecture as BERT\textsubscript{Base}, but \textit{without} the next sentence prediction (NSP) objective since tweets are short.
-NSP were also shown not to be crucial for model performance~\cite{conneau2019unsupervised}.
-We use the same vocabulary size ($100$K wordPiece) as~\ourmodel.
-We train \newmodel~ for $36$ epochs with a batch size of $256$ and a maximum sequence length of $128$.
-Training took $40$ days on $8$ Google Cloud TPUs.
+{\bf Pre-training.} We use the same network architecture as BERT\textsubscript{Base}, but \textit{without} the next sentence prediction (NSP) objective since tweets are short.\footnote{It was also shown that NSP is \textit{not} crucial for model performance~\cite{liu2019roberta}.} We use the same vocabulary size ($100$K wordPieces) as~\ourmodel, and \newmodel~also has $\sim 160$M parameters.
+We train \newmodel~ for $17$M steps ($\sim 36$ epochs) with a batch size of $256$ and a maximum sequence length of $128$.
+Training took $\sim 40$ days on one Google Cloud TPU (eight cores).
 We now present a comparison between our models and popular multilingual models as well as AraBERT.